 - Lunch: Lentil soup along with a side of mixed greens

-- Evening snack: Greek yoghurt with granola
+- Evening snack: Greek yogurt with granola

 - Dinner: Baked chicken thigh with brown rice and steamed broccoli